scicloj/tablecloth/docs/index.md

 -   `:value` - replace with given value
 -   `:up` - copy values up and then down for missing values at the end
 -   `:down` - copy values down and then up for missing values at the beginning
 -   `:mid` - copy values around known values
 -   `:lerp` - trying to lineary approximate values, works for numbers and datetime, otherwise applies `:mid`

-Let's define special dataset here:
+Let’s define special dataset here:

 ``` clojure
 (def DSm2 (api/dataset {:a [nil nil nil 1.0 2  nil nil nil nil  nil 4   nil  11 nil nil]